clarkzjw/starlink-geoip-data/README.md

 [`probes.json`](./atlas/probes.json) contains the list of all probes associated with Starlink networks, filtered based on `ASN 14593` and `ASN 45700` (In Indonesia).

 [`active_probes.csv`](./atlas/active_probes.csv) contains the list of active probes with the status of `Connected` at the time of checking.
-For active probes, the corresponding DNS PTR records of the public IP is checked with `dig -x <ip> +short` to get the corresponding PoP location.
+For active probes, the corresponding DNS PTR records of the public IPs are checked with `dig -x <ip> +short` to get the corresponding PoP location.

 ## [PeeringDB](./peeringdb/)